 Directing rainwater away from your home is a critical step to ensuring your basement stays dry, your foundation remains intact, and your landscaping doesn’t erode.
-Because gutters play such a critical role in the viability of a house, it’s only natural that homeowners have lots of questions about the styles available within the marketplace.
-We often encounter questions about our opinion of open style gutters and if gutter installation can be a DIY project.
+Because rain gutters play such a critical role in the viability of a house, it’s only natural that homeowners have lots of questions about the styles available within the marketplace.
+We often encounter questions about our opinion of open style gutters and if the gutter installation can be a DIY project.
 For homeowners with pre-existing gutters, they’re curious to understand if putting a cover on their gutters, rather than fully replacing them makes sense.
 The short answer is no. Here’s the long answer:

-INSTALLATION TECHNIQUE In many instances dual piece gutter covers are installed directly onto your roof with screws or nails.
+Installation Technique: In many instances dual piece gutter covers are installed directly onto your roof with screws or nails.
 Doing so may void your roof’s warranty.
-What we like about installing LeafGuard brand gutters is that they are installed on a home’s fascia board which leaves a roof’s warranty intact.
+What we like about installing LeafGuard® Brand Gutters is that they are installed on a home’s fascia board which leaves a roof’s warranty intact.